okiandrew/analyze-this/index.md

 We selected three problems from dozens of submissions that range from corporate, local, and regional in scope and require a diversity of expertise to solve.
 Working in small, problem specific teams, workshop participants will develop a strategy to share with the audience, compare and evaluate their peers, and then collectively develop some next steps and potential research directions.

+**Stay tuned, the first mystery will be unveiled on Mystery Monday, December 7th!**

 [Add to your TRB Program](https://annualmeeting.mytrb.org/interactiveprogram/Details/2472)

 #Workshop Agenda